Tennessee: Sales Tax Handbook

 Vehicles purchases are some of the largest sales commonly made in Tennessee, which means that they can lead to a hefty sales tax bill.
 This page covers the most important aspects of Tennessee's sales tax with respects to vehicle purchases.
 For vehicles that are being rented or leased, see see taxation of leases and rentals.

 Tennessee collects a 7% state sales tax rate.
 There is a maximum tax charge of 36 dollars for county taxes and 44 dollars for state taxes.
-The maximum tax that can be charged is 575 dollars.

 In addition to taxes, car purchases in Tennessee may be subject to other fees like registration, title, and plate fees.
 You can find these fees further down on the page.

 Do Tennessee vehicle taxes apply to trade-ins and rebates?

 Many dealerships allow you to trade-in your old car in exchange for a credit applied to the price of a new vehicle.
 For example, you could trade-in your old car and receive a $5,000 credit against the price of a $10,000 new vehicle, making your out-of-pocket cost only $5,000.